The Do’s and Don’ts of IVF Treatment

 After the egg retrieval, the eggs will be fertilized with your partner’s sperm or donor sperm at the IVF lab.
 After this is done, you may get to see your embryos in an incubator and find out whether your embryos have the number of cells they should have for them to be successfully implanted.

-As we can see that IVF is a very complex process, there are many things that a couple needs to take care of while going through this treatment.
+As we can see that IVF is a very complex process, and there are many cases of IVF Failure where couples are not successful in achieving a pregnancy despite their best efforts.
+There are many things that a couple needs to take care of while going through this treatment.
 We will share with you some do’s and don’ts of IVF to help you get success with your IVF.

 DO’s of IVF Treatment